datacamp-content-public/courses-m23-summer-prep-programming/chapter3.md

 `@instructions`
 The Pythagorean Theorem tells us that the length of the hypotenuse of a right triangle is related to the lengths of the other two sides.
 Look through the math module and see if you can find a function that will compute this relationship for you.
-Once you find it, write a short program to try it out.
+Once you find it, write a short program to try it out with values 3 and 4.

 `@hint`
 If you do not know - visit official Python Documentation website! [](https://docs.python.org/3/library/math.html)